Aaahh!!! Real Monsters: Production

 Aaahh!!!
 Real Monsters was created by Gábor Csupó and Peter Gaffney, and was the third animated series produced by Csupó's company Klasky Csupo, which also created the animated shows Rugrats and Duckman on USA Network.
-Before the final title was chosen, which took over 5 years, the series had the working titles Monsters and Real Monsters.
+Before the final title was chosen, which took over five years, the series had the working titles Monsters and Real Monsters.
 The show was conceived after Csupó and his wife and creative partner Arlene Klasky were approached by the network Nickelodeon to create a follow-up series to Rugrats.
 Csupó was inspired to write a show about monsters because his own young children loved them.
 He also said he knew Nickelodeon would not want a series about human characters because everybody else was pitching shows about animals.
 Csupó drew some sketches of possible monsters on a piece of paper and successfully pitched the idea to the network: "I wanted them silly and not too skillful – and the idea worked."

 Nickelodeon programming director Herb Scannell said the character design in Aaahh!!!
 Real Monsters was partially inspired by Yellow Submarine, a 1968 animated film that was, in turn, inspired by The Beatles.
 The character Gromble, in particular, bears a close resemblance to the Blue Meanie characters from that film.
 Director of the series Igor Kovalyov said the style was inspired by his earlier Soviet film Investigation Held by Kolobki which he and Gábor Csupó showed to the producers who then gave Kovalyov's team a lot of creative freedom with the art direction and storyboarding.
 Csupó said some elements of the show have a look similar to the film noir genre, and called the city dump where the monster characters reside reminiscent of the visual style from the films Blade Runner (1982) and Brazil (1985).
-The characters guest-starred in the 1999 Rugrats episode "Ghost Story".
+The characters guest-star in the 1999 Rugrats episode "Ghost Story".
 Before that, David Eccles, the voice of Krumm, provided the monster voice coming from under Chuckie's bed.